Search Our Website:

 What Clients Can Expect

-Victoria’s philosophy revolves around providing efficient and effective advocacy for each client—no matter the size of the matter or the complexity of the dispute.
-This is achieved through ongoing communication to understand a client’s needs and drive the outcome toward their ultimate objectives, which may or may not involve litigation.
-Once the client’s objectives are understood, Victoria develops and implements the most cost-effective strategy to achieve those objectives, whether through negotiations and settlement; mediation or other appropriate alternative dispute resolution; or litigation.
-Her strategies are fluid and flexible to adapt to her client’s ever-changing needs and objectives.
+Victoria’s philosophy revolves around providing efficient, ethical, and effective advocacy for each client—no matter the size of the matter or the complexity of the dispute.
+Through active listening and prompt communication, she understands her client’s needs and drives outcomes to match their objectives.
+Victoria develops and implements cost-effective strategies to achieve those objectives, whether through negotiations and settlement; mediation or other appropriate alternative dispute resolution; or litigation.

 Victoria's professional achievements have been recognized by both the legal and business communities.
-Victoria was named a Leadership Pittsburgh Inc. 2023-2024 LP cohort.
-Victoria was also named a finalist for the 2023 ATHENA Award of Greater Pittsburgh.
-The ATHENA Award recognizes exceptional women who demonstrate excellence in their profession, contribute to their community and help other women and girls to succeed through mentorship.
-The Pittsburgh Business Times named Victoria one of the 2018 Women of Influence, and NEXT Pittsburgh featured Victoria as one of the “16 Pittsburghers You Should Know.”
+Victoria was a finalist for the 2023 ATHENA Award of Greater Pittsburgh.
+Prior to that, Pittsburgh Business Times named Victoria one of the 2018 Women of Influence, and NEXT Pittsburgh featured Victoria as one of the “16 Pittsburghers You Should Know.”
 She was also recognized as the 2016 Woman of Distinction in Government & Law by Girl Scouts Western Pennsylvania.
-In addition, she received a 2016 Pennsylvania Senate Citation, awarded by Senator Scott E. Hutchinson of the 21st Senatorial District, recognizing her dedication, excellence and leadership in the legal profession, as well as her impact on the community.
-Victoria has been selected for inclusion in the Pennsylvania Rising Stars® list each year since 2019.
-She was recognized in The Best Lawyers in America® in 2024 in the Commercial Litigation category.
+She received a 2016 Pennsylvania Senate Citation, awarded by Senator Scott E. Hutchinson of the 21st Senatorial District, recognizing her dedication, excellence and leadership in the legal profession and her impact on the community.
+She is a Leadership Pittsburgh (XL) Graduate.

 I deliver zealous and efficient advocacy to drive each client’s unique business goals, and will evaluate alternatives to litigation, wherever possible, to deliver cost-effective results.